nrohit78/Sentiment_Analysis/README.md

 You should also update the *Project description*.

-3 - This directory has two sub-directories.
+3 - This directory has two important sub-directories.

 - All of your source code should be placed in the `src` sub-directory.

 - All of your documentation should be placed in the `docs` sub-directory.

-- Your project blog should be placed in the `blog` sub-directory.

 4 - There is further important documentation in the `docs` directory.
 Read that next.